ivyl/zsh-config/README.md

 Want to override some configuration and still want updates?
 Put it in ~/.zsh/custom.
 It won't be overwritten.

 ##installation
-Just copy .zsh/ and .zshrc to ~ or run install.sh
-Do not forget to change your default shell (chsh command).
+Just clone to .zsh/ and link ~/.zshrc to ~/.zsh/zshrc Do not forget to change your default shell (chsh command).

 ##What is done?